 Bake in the oven for about 30-40 minutes until the pastry is golden and cooked through

 Invert the pie onto a plate large enough to accommodate it and cut into wedges, serve with some yogurt sauce and green salad

 This cookbook was created by Delicious Mountain based on actual recipes used in our chalets.
 If you try this recipe at home, don't forget to tag us on social media so we can share it with the world.

 Hello and welcome to Delicious Mountain!
 We are a small independent company, home to the very best catered chalets Meribel has to offer.
 But don't take our word for it: just check out our reviews.
-With 300+ guest reviews, we are still yet to receive anything less than the perfect five stars.
-That's why, after 9 years, we are still the top-ranked Meribel chalet company on TripAdvisor.
+Even with 300+ guest reviews, we still have a perfect five star rating.
+That's why, after 10 years, we are still the top-ranked Meribel chalet company on TripAdvisor.